WATCH: Governor Noem holds press conference on COVID-19 in South Dakota

 PIERRE, S.D.
-(KCAU) – Governor Krisi Noem held a press conference Monday to talk about developments regarding coronavirus in South Dakota.
+(KCAU) – Governor Kristi Noem held a press conference Monday to talk about developments regarding coronavirus in South Dakota.

 South Dakota authorities reported one new positive test for COVID-19 Monday, the state now has a total of 10 cases.
 All 10 people are at home resting and are not hospitalized, Noem said.